-However, she has inspired thousands of people around the world.
-This is why it deserves at least a few minutes of your time – to get her more known and to appreciate even more her grandeur.
+However, the Moon has inspired thousands of people around the world.
+This is why it deserves at least a few minutes of your time – to get more knowledge and to appreciate it even more!

 January: The Wolf Moon